MustangProtocol/mustang-docs/docs/user-docs/borrowing-and-liquidations.md

 ### How do I loop my exposure?

-Looping allows you to borrow USND against your deposited collateral (ETH, wstETH or rETH) and use it to buy more collateral, increasing your exposure to the underlying .
-Liquity V2 comes with built-in automation to achieve this with one click (zappers).&#x20;
+Looping allows you to borrow MUST against your deposited collateral (WETH, tBTC, or SAGA) and use it to buy more collateral, increasing your exposure to the underlying asset.
+Mustang Finance has built-in automation to achieve this with one click (zappers).

 Make sure you choose a frontend that supports this functionality, and be mindful of liquidity/slippage.

 ### How are collateral risks mitigated?

-Liquity V2 will have three separate borrow markets for the different collateral types with their own Stability Pools (for efficient liquidations), user-set interest rates, and LTV factors for their respective assets (ETH, wstETH, and rETH).
+Mustang Finance has separate borrow markets for each collateral type with their own Stability Pools (for efficient liquidations), user-set interest rates, and LTV factors for their respective assets (WETH, tBTC, SAGA, and upcoming stATOM).

-Mustang will have those 3 plus the additional collaterals mentioned above, but all will follow the same patterns.

 Risks are mitigated through temporary borrowing restrictions in times of low collateralization of a given market, a redemption logic prioritizing  collateral with less Stability Pool backing, and a collateral shutdown as an emergency measure to maintain system balance and protect against market instability.

-Keep in mind that despite all these measures, USND remains dependent on the three mentioned collateral assets and there is no strict guarantee that it remains overcollateralized in case of a sudden collapse of a collateral asset.
+Keep in mind that despite all these measures, MUST remains dependent on the supported collateral assets and there is no strict guarantee that it remains overcollateralized in case of a sudden collapse of a collateral asset.

 ### How does the system compartmentalize risk among different LSTs?

 This depends on the party in question:

 * Borrowers: Collateral risk is limited to the collateral asset held by the borrower.
 A borrower isn't negatively affected by a failure of another collateral asset.
-* USND Holders: As a multi-collateral stablecoin, USND is reliant on effective liquidations of undercollateralized loans in every borrow market to remain overcollateralized.
+* MUST Holders: As a multi-collateral stablecoin, MUST is reliant on effective liquidations of undercollateralized loans in every borrow market to remain overcollateralized.
 Holders are subject to the risks of all supported collateral assets.
 * Earners: Stability Pool depositors only get exposure to the asset they have opted for.
-However, as USND holders, they are similarly affected by potential depegging.
+However, as MUST holders, they are similarly affected by potential depegging.

 ### What mechanisms are in place if the Stability Pool is empty?